 Image: EA Melbourne

-This page covers advertising events, and was compiled by EA Cambridge, Brown EA, EA Melbourne, EA Philippines, and CEA's Groups Resources Team.
+This page covers advertising events, and was compiled by EA Cambridge, Brown EA, EA Melbourne, EA Philippines, and CEA's Groups Team.

 When to Advertise Your Event